Artificial bone: Clinical results

 Several aspects of any artificial bone design must be considered before implementing the design into a patient.
 Artificial bone implants that are an ill fit inside a patient due to events such as leaving the recipient bone unfixed can cause redness and swelling at the recipient region.
-Ill fit implants may also be caused by sintering, which can cause dimensional contraction of an implant by up to 27%.
+Ill-fitted implants may also be caused by sintering, which can cause dimensional contraction of an implant by up to 27%.
 Osteoconductivity is another important consideration for artificial bone design.
 Sintered materials increase the crystallinity of calcium phosphate in certain artificial bones, which leads to poor resorption by osteoclasts and compromised biodegradability.
 One study avoided this by creating inkjet-printed, custom-made artificial bones that utilized α-tricalcium phosphate (TCP), a material that converts to hydroxyapatite and solidifies the implant without the use of sintering.
 In addition, α-TCP is biocompatible and helps form new bone, which is better for patients in the long term.
 Artificial bone designs must be biocompatible, have osteoconductivity, and last for long periods of time inside a patient in order to be a viable solution compared to autologous and allogeneic bone implants.